 National Parks are "...for the enjoyment, education and inspiration of this and future generations."
-These are special places to learn, experience, retreat and surrender; they are full of iconic structures and history, breathtaking vistas, glimpses of wildlife, dark, starry nights and peace and quiet.
-As a family we collectively cherish the Parks and feel that they provide the best ingredients for memories that last a lifetime.
+These are special places to learn, experience, retreat and surrender.
+They are full of iconic structures and history, breathtaking vistas, glimpses of wildlife, dark, starry nights and peace and quiet.
+As a family we collectively cherish the Parks and feel that they provide the best ingredients for happiness, creativity, togetherness and memories that last a lifetime.

 |

-Unfortunately and fortunately, this is not a unique perspective and while National Park visits can be a positive and wondrous experience, they can also be stressful, crowded and perhaps not what you expected for your own family.
+Unfortunately and fortunately, this is not a unique perspective and while National Park visits can be stressful, crowded and perhaps not what you expected for your own family.
 Here are a few tips from our travels in National Parks to help you make the best of your adventures.

 |